 Embedded forms are often used by website visitors to request free consultations, pricing, virtual estimates, Weather reports, and more.

 For a beginner friendly overview of Display Types and a lot more, check out our complete guide on PSAI site conversion tools.
-This series of articles covers each step, from creating your site tool to customizing the design to interacting with leads in the Com Portal.
+You can also learn how to create each type of site tool in these resources: